 One method is to rank for specific, long-tail keywords that are relevant to your industry and hold on to those rankings for a long time to come.

-2. SEO Compounds Over Time
+2. SEO Results Compound Over Time

 Have you ever been asked this question before: "Why should we waste money on SEO if it takes time for results to populate when we could instantly buy results with PPC?”

-You can explain that unlike PPC — where you pay, get traffic, and have to repeat the process (and spending) to get results — SEO is able to undergo the snowball effect.
+You can explain that, unlike PPC, — where you pay, get traffic, and have to repeat the process (and spending) to get results — SEO is able to undergo the snowball effect.

 topic-clusters-rev-a-02

-Appearing on the SERP and within SERP features is a great way to build brand awareness.
+Plus, appearing on the SERP and within SERP features is a great way to boost brand awareness.
 When people see your listing they will come to know your brand.
+If you provide them with a good experience and the content that they’re looking for, they will also come to trust your brand.

 This brings us to point three …